MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 Now that you have a related quote, you will prepare the quote to present it to a customer.
 Under normal circumstances, we would likely add products to the quote record before it is delivered to a customer.
 Because we are working in shared environments, we are going to skip the adding of quote lines and walk through the delivery of the quote.

-1. On the **Command Bar**, select the **Activate Quote** button to activate the Quote.

-2. You now need to select a Price List to attach to the Opportunity.
-Under **Price List** on the left pane, select the Search icon and then select **Default Price List** from the options.
+1. You now need to select a Price List to attach to the Opportunity.
+Under **Price List** on the left pane, select the Search icon and then select **Office 365 USA (sample)** from the options.
+On the **Command Bar**, select the **Activate Quote** button to activate the Quote.

-3. Now that the quote has been created, let's update the opportunity record to reflect the new data.
+2. Now that the quote has been created, let's update the opportunity record to reflect the new data.
 On the Quote record, select the **Looking for Security Equipment** – **“Your name”** opportunity in the **Opportunity** field under the **Sales Information** section.
 The opportunity record should open on your screen.

 3. On the Opportunity record, select the **Propose** Stage.